We Can Help You Retire in Siem Reap

 "It's the only country that doesn't have a criminal extradition agreement with my homeland."

 Well, the last two are not exactly "representative."
 However, Cambodia produces some of the best beers in Asia, and people here enjoy consuming a lot of it.
+Banks here do not report or disclose your account to the IRS if you are a US citizen.

 There is plenty of world-class medical care in Siem Reap, including a hospital operated by Bangkok Dusit Medical Services with highly qualified specialists.
 You will probably not have to worry about having to fly somewhere to get competent care, even for a major condition.
 If you do, the hospital is 10 minutes from the airport and Bangkok is 50 minutes away.